JasonGROSSO/Moonshot-project/README.md

 # Moonshot-project

-This project objective is to provide a tool to help developers working on a new old project with no available/up to date documentation.

-This tool will create a catalog of the projects componants: it will make a file containing all the functions, one containing all the variables...

-All of those files will be available in a folder that has no guarentie to either compile / run; however the project do not need to be compiling/running for them to be processed with this tool.
+This project aim to help developpers working on complexe project by providing them a catalog of said project's componants; as way to often you have to scroll / use CRTL + F for hours to gain an understanding of the project you're working on.

 This tool is independant of any other external program.